What is the best translation service provider for your project -- Freelance or Organization?

-As long as he (she) is a translator - no problem.
+As long as he (she) is a translator, no problem.
 Confused?
-Bilinguals are fluent in 2 languages but this does not necessary mean that they are proficient in moving information between 2 languages, especially in writing.
+Bilinguals are fluent in 2 languages but this doesn't necessary mean that they are proficient in moving information between 2 languages, especially in writing.
 Translators are bilinguals and writers capable of moving information between the source language and the target language to produce text that reads naturally in the target language.

-Always go with the translator for professional translations!
+Always go with the professional translator for professional translations!

 What technical, or subject matter, expertise does the professional translation service company bring to the table?

-Translation is about language (moving information from a source language to a target language - English into Japanese) and technical, or subject matter, expertise.
+Translation is about language (moving information from a source language to a target language - English into Japanese) AND technical, or subject matter, expertise.
 Have you ever tried to write about a topic that you had little or no knowledge of in your native language?
-Although you had no problem with the language, it was not easy, right?
-And the finished product probably lacked natural flow and conviction that comes with knowledge and experience.
+Although you had no problem with the language, it wasn't easy, right?
+And the finished product almost certainly lacked natural flow and conviction that comes with knowledge and experience.

 Improve the quality of your translations project by selecting an company that has the technical, or subject matter, expertise suitable to your product or service.
 This is professional translation!

-What project management system does the professional translation service agency have in place?
+What project management system does the professional translation service firm have in place?

-Look for a professional translation service agency that has invested in a project management system (an indication of commitment to producing professional translations in and of itself).
+Look for a professional translation service firm that has invested in a project management system (an indication of commitment to producing professional translations in and of itself).